-- 1. Carefully select a total of two recent articles (copyright 2012-present) from scholarly journals pertaining to reading difficulties, diagnosis, assessment, or intervention programs. - 2.
+- 1. Carefully select a total of two recent articles from scholarly journals pertaining to reading difficulties, diagnosis, assessment, or intervention programs. - 2.
 Refer to the rubric provided on D2L.
+Write at least a two-page (double-spaced) summary divided into the following headings: - a.
+Citation: APA citation at the top of page 1. - b.
+Summary: succinct summary of article contents - c.
+Important Ideas: identify the significant ideas - d.
+Personal Connection: how does the information presented relate to you/any prior knowledge? - e.
+Application: explain how the article could be applied in the school setting

-Write at least a two-page (double-spaced) summary The summary should be a well-written, proofed paper representative of graduate-level work.
+The summary should be a well-written, proofed paper representative of graduate-level work.